BillJr99/Ursinus-CS274/_pages/Activities/activity-cache.md

         - "Draw a 1 MB cache that is 4-way set associative, with 8 words per block."
         - "Map address 37 to this cache, and indicate which other addresses would be loaded."
         - "Show the tag and index for address 37."
+        - "Does a fully associative cache need a block offset, an index, and/or a tag?
+Why or why not?"

     - model: |
         <div align="center">